- 54.3–62.2 in

 - Condition at Hatching

-- Covered with down and eyes open.
+- Eyes partially open, covered in mouse-gray or occasionally white down.
 Leaves nest within 24 hours of hatching and has the ability to swim and feed.
+Is able to fly at 90–122 days after hatching.